-- You must indicate that your hardship cannot be relieved through other means such as insurance reimbursement, liquidation of assets, loans, or other distributions from the Plan or any other plan maintained by the Company, or bank loans or by discontinuing your contributions to the Plan. - You may not contribute to the Plan or any other plan sponsored by the Company, its subsidiaries, or its affiliates for 12 months following a hardship withdrawal.
+- You must provide a written statement that you do not have other liquid assets reasonably available to satisfy your financial need. - You may not contribute to the Plan or any other plan sponsored by the Company, its subsidiaries, or its affiliates for 12 months following a hardship withdrawal.
 This restriction does not apply to your contributions to any health or welfare plans such as medical, dental, or life insurance coverage.
 When the suspension period is over you will be automatically enrolled in the Plan and 6% of your eligible pay will be withheld from your pay each pay period (beginning no later than the second payroll period immediately following the last day of the suspension period) and contributed to the Plan as a traditional Before-Tax Contribution.

 If you do not want to contribute to the Plan, or if you wish to contribute more or less than 6% of your pay, you either must opt out or elect a different percentage at some point during the suspension period described above.
-You may opt out or elect a different percentage by contacting the Plan or visiting the Plan's website through TotalComp@Citi at www.totalcomponline.com.
+You may opt out or elect a different percentage by contacting the Plan or visiting the Plan's website through My Total Compensation and Benefits at www.totalcomponline.com.
 If you become automatically enrolled, you may increase or decrease your future contributions at any time by contacting the Plan.
 If you become automatically enrolled in the Plan and do not change your contribution percentage, your contribution rate will be increased automatically by 1% each year over a seven year period to a maximum of 15%.
 At 15%, the automatic annual increases to your contribution rate will stop.

-- You may not apply for a Plan loan for 12 months following a hardship withdrawal. - > You may not repay any amount withdrawn as a hardship withdrawal.
+- > You may not apply for a Plan loan for 12 months following a hardship withdrawal. - > You may not repay any amount withdrawn as a hardship withdrawal. - Also, under PR Treasury Regulations, the limit on the Before-Tax Contributions that you can make for the year following the distribution is reduced by the Before-Tax Contributions made by you in the taxable year that you made the hardship withdrawal.